harsh-dataanalyst/swiggy-powerbi-dashboard/README.md

 ---

+## 📌 License

+This project is for educational and portfolio purposes only.
+The data is synthetic and used for practice.

 ### 📢 Connect With Me
 If you found this project helpful or interesting, feel free to connect on [LinkedIn](https://www.linkedin.com/in/hganalyst) or reach out via email!